kkestell/recipe-formatter/README.md

 ## Overview

-Uses the OpenAI API to reformat recipes from URLs or local files into markdown or PDF.
+Uses the OpenAI API to reformat a recipe from a URL or local file and converts it into markdown or PDF.

 ## Usage